upandacross/codebase-mcp-server/README.md

 ### In VS Code with GitHub Copilot Chat

+**Important**: Use the `@workspace` prefix to activate MCP tools.
+Without it, Copilot won't use your indexed codebase.

 ```
 @workspace find the user authentication route
 @workspace list all database models
 @workspace explain the database helper module
+@workspace search for email validation functions
 ```

 ### In Claude Desktop

+Claude Desktop automatically uses available MCP tools - no special prefix needed:

 ```
 Find all functions related to email validation